djspiewak/emm/README.md

 ## Requirements

-Right now, this is sitting on top of the cats 0.3 typeclass hierarchy, but it could be adapted to scalaz (or any other hierarchy) almost trivially.
+Right now, this is sitting on top of the [shims](https://github.com/djspiewak/shims) 0.2 typeclass hierarchy, which is to say that it supports Cats 0.3, Scalaz 7.2 and 7.1.
 Everything is implemented in terms of the following type classes (with minimal constraints for every function):

 - `Applicative`
 - `FlatMap`